 A discretionary bonus plan is in place for the benefit of employees.
-Payments are aligned to the overall performance of the Bank rather than to individual performance.
+Payments are aligned to the overall Bank and individual performance in a way that reflects the Bank's short-and long-term strategy.
 All bonuses are paid in cash through the payroll.
 This bonus plan is regularly reviewed and updated to ensure rewards are consistent with expected values and behaviours.
 This includes incentives to promote risk management, organizational performance, appropriate conduct and individual accountability.

-Bonus awards under the scheme qualify as "variable remuneration" as defined in the Code1.
+Bonus awards under the scheme qualify as "variable remuneration" as defined in the Code.
 Guaranteed bonuses are not part of the Bank's current discretionary bonus arrangements.